dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TEST.md

 In green the hand-labelled bounding boxe and in red the predicted one.
 In practice, we try to get as close as possible to the value 1, but an `IOU>0.50` is already good.

 ### Precision and Recall

+Precision and Recall are fundamental metrics used to evaluate the performance of classification and detection systems, including object detection in computer vision.
+Before discussing precision and recall, it's important to understand some key terms:

+- True Positive `TP` : The number of times the model correctly predicted the positive input sample.
+In this context each time an instrument has been detected and located in the image.

+- False Positive `FP` : These are incorrect positive predictions.
+In this context, a false positive happens when the model incorrectly detects an instrument that is not present in the image.

+- True Negative `TN` : These are the correct negative predictions made by a system.
+Here, a true negative occurs when the system correctly identifies the absence of an instrumenet, i.e., when there is no object in the image, and the model correctly doesn't detect one.

+- False Negative `FN` : The number of time the model incorrectly predicted the positive input as negative.
+In our case false negative occurs when the model fails to detect an instrument that is actually present in the image.

+Now, let's discuss precision and recall:

+1. Precision measures the accuracy of positive predictions made by a system.
+It's the ratio of true positive predictions to all positive predictions, showing how accurate the system's positive guesses are.
+The formula is :

+$$ Precision = {TP \over TP + FP} $$

+2. Recall answers whether your model guessed every time that it should be guessing.
+The higher the recall, the more positive samples are detected.
+It is the ratio of true positive predictions to the total number of actual positive cases.
+Recall is crucial when it's essential to capture all relevant instances.
+The formula is :

+$$ Recall = {TP \over TP + FN} $$